|In the spirit of informed choice, Eats On Feets expects full disclosure from every person who participates in sharing breastmilk.|

 - Sisk PM, Lovelady Ca, Dillard RG, Gruber KJ.
 Lactation counseling for mothers of very low birth weight infants: effect on maternal anxiety and infant intake of human milk.
 Pediatrics.
 2006;117(1):e67-e75. [↩]

 - Screening tests are designed to have a relatively high incidence of false positives in order to prevent any false negatives.
-While false positives happen to many people, pregnant or recently pregnant women tend to get them more frequently.
+While false positives happen to many people, they can occur more often during pregnancy.
 From the perspective of a milk bank which will be testing the donors on a regular basis, it makes sense to exclude anyone with a history of false positives since the cost of pursuing confirmations at every testing opportunity is not only prohibitive for a non-profit org, it also can lead to logistical issues with the milk received from the donor.
-The study ‘Retrospective review of serological testing of potential human milk donors’ does not include follow up on the actual serological status of these women but, even per the most optimistic values, it is quite likely that many of these women did not in fact have any current infections. [↩]
+This study does not follow up on the actual serological status of the subjects but, even per the most optimistic values, it is quite likely that many did not in fact have any current infections. [↩]

 - In the US, for instance, donor milk has a processing fee of around $4.50 per ounce of milk while insurance companies only cover donor milk when it is medically necessary.
 Donor milk is usually only available by prescription.
 In some countries, logistics may make it impossible to obtain breastmilk (distance, lack of dry ice, etc). [↩]

 - Flash pasteurizing is not to be confused with flash-heating.
 While flash-heating has shown to deactivate HIV, the research has not addressed other pathogens, except theoretically.
 See ‘Flash-heating’ for more information. [↩]